A Town or a Watchtower?

 ABOVE: The summit of Treska dominates the landscape, making it a logical choice for the ancient builders to construct a fortification

-From Old Records
+From Historical Records

-(From the book “Principality of Serbia” by Milan Đ. Milićević, published in 1876)
+(From the book “Principality of Serbia” by Milan Đ. Milićević, published in 1876.)

 ABOVE LEFT: Like many other fortresses in Serbia, this one is said to have been built by Jerina the Cursed